SpartzInc/automation_object/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Fair Warning

+This is still a work in progress and there is a lot of coupling between objects at this point.
+The framework does work very well but might not be perfect yet.